Baystation12/Baystation12/sql/README.md

 ### Configuration file

 Instead of putting -user, -password and -url in the command line every time you execute flyway, you can use a config file.
-Create it somewhere in the root of your project (we're calling it 'db.conf'):
+Copy the `flyway-example.conf` file in the root directory and update these lines with your relevant information:

     flyway.url=jdbc:mysql://HOST/DATABASE
     flyway.user=USER
     flyway.password=PASSWORD

-Now you can just run `flyway migrate -configFile=db.conf`, and the settings will be loaded from config.
+Now you can just run `flyway migrate` from the project's root directory, and the settings will be loaded from config.